MultiSafepay/docs/content/faq/getting-started/activating-payment-methods.md

 * Globally, that is for all websites connected to your MultiSafepay Control account.
 * At site level, that is for one website only.

 In the vast majority of cases, the global setting is sufficient.
-If you manage multiple websites that allow different payment methods, activate the payment methods at site level.
-Make sure you enable them for **every** relevant website conntected to your account.
+If you manage multiple websites that allow different payment methods, activate the payment methods at the site level.
+Make sure you enable them for every relevant website connected to your account.

 To enable payment methods, in your MultiSafepay control account, go to _Settings_ → _Payment methods_.